 Introduction to the National Occupational Classification (NOC) 2011

-The National Occupational Classification (NOC) 2011 updates both the National Occupational Classification of Human Resources and Skills Development Canada and Statistics Canada’s National Occupational Classification for Statistics (NOC-S) which was based on it.
+The National Occupational Classification (NOC) 2011 updates both the National Occupational Classification of Employment and Social Development Canada and Statistics Canada’s National Occupational Classification for Statistics (NOC-S) which was based on it.
 It is the nationally accepted taxonomy and organizational framework of occupations in the Canadian labour market.
-This revision represents the 20th anniversary of the classification and reflects the unification of Human Resources and Skills Development Canada’s NOC and Statistics Canada’s NOC-S. This revised edition eliminates the differences between the two former systems and incorporates the advantages of both.
-Through the collaborative partnership between Human Resources and Skills Development Canada and Statistics Canada the department and the statistical agency introduce the revised and unified National Occupational Classification – NOC 2011.
+This revision represents the 20th anniversary of the classification and reflects the unification of Employment and Social Development Canada’s NOC and Statistics Canada’s NOC-S. This revised edition eliminates the differences between the two former systems and incorporates the advantages of both.
+Through the collaborative partnership between Employment and Social Development Canada and Statistics Canada the department and the statistical agency introduce the revised and unified National Occupational Classification – NOC 2011.